Kushagra524/AI-Emergency-Triage-Prediction-System/README.md

 ### Class Imbalance
 The triage dataset is heavily skewed — critical cases (level 1) are far fewer than non-urgent ones (level 5), mirroring real-world emergency data.
 Techniques applied to mitigate this include:

-- Adjusting `class_weight` and `scale_pos_weight` in LightGBM
+- Adjusting `class_weight` in LightGBM
 - Using stratified splits during validation
-- Evaluating with macro-averaged F1 score instead of raw accuracy
+- Evaluating with classification report instead of raw accuracy

 ---